daynum/Automaters/AnimeEpisodeRename/README.md

 2. anime name
 3. anime season
 4. anidb anime ID
 And then it renames the video files as you want them, it can include the episode names as well.
 You can change the format string to your liking.

+## You can use either the jupyter notebook, or the python script (.py file, it also asks for user input.)